kassrojas/codeQuiz-module4Challenge/README.md

 ## Visuals
-Below is a screenshot of the working website:
+Below are screenshots of the working website.

+This is the quiz start page.

 ![Webpage Screenshot](images/codequizstartpage.png)

+This is the quiz timer counting down.

 ![Webpage Screenshot](images/codequizmidquestion.png)

+This page displays the score and allows for user input.

 ![Webpage Screenshot](images/codequizendpage.png)

 ## Acknowledgments